datafolklabs/github-webhook-wrapper/README.md

 ```

 Note that the script can be any scripting language you prefer, however it
-*must* have a #!shebang line at the top of the file, and must be executable.
+*must* have a #!shebang line at the top of the file, and must be executable
+by the web server (i.e. www-root, apache, etc).

 See the `examples` directory for usage help.